erikkkerikkk/btt/README.md

 			end repeat
 		end tell
 	end tell
-	if length of theContentNames is 3 then if item 2 of theContentNames is equal to missing value then set theResult to (item 1 of theContentNames) & (item 3 of theContentNames) do shell script "echo \"" & theResult & "\" > ~/btt_kkbox"
+	if length of theContentNames ≥ 3 then if item 2 of theContentNames is equal to missing value then set theResult to (item 1 of theContentNames) & (item 3 of theContentNames) do shell script "echo \"" & theResult & "\" > ~/btt_kkbox"